edgio-docs/edgio-docs/guides/applications/v7/edge_functions/examples/jwt_validation.md

 export async function handleHttpRequest(request, context) {
   Object.assign(process.env, context.environmentVars)

-  // Extract the toke and any other objects from the request. const { token, ...other } = await request.json()
+  // Extract the token and any other objects from the request. const { token, ...other } = await request.json()

   // Split out the header and payload from the cleartext token and determine the right algorithm to use.